cheese1/medusawiki/Settings-explained.md

 `Daily search frequency`
 Lets you set the Daily search frequency.
 This is the main search for finding episodes.
 The default recommendation is 120 minutes.
 Dont go below 30 minutes!.
 `Usenet retention`
 If you use NZB's than check what the retention of your Usenet server is and add the value in this field.
-This prevents Sickrage from sending episode NZB's that are not on your Usenet server anymore.
+This prevents Medusa from sending episode NZB's that are not on your Usenet server anymore.
 Most payed Usenet servers have a retention above 1000 days, but ISP servers generally offer much less like 31 days.
 `Ignore words`
 If Medusa comes across any of those words in the title of a search result, the result will be SKIPPED.
 Apply's to all shows.
 USE WITH CAUTION!
 `Require words`
-Sickrage SKIPPES/IGNORES all search results that dont have those words in the title.
+Medusa SKIPPES/IGNORES all search results that dont have those words in the title.
 Apply's to all shows.
 USE WITH CAUTION!
 `Allow high priority`
 This sets downloads of recently aired episodes to high priority.
 So those get priority over already aired episodes.
 Some download clients like SABnzb allow sending with high priority to prioritize downloads.
 `Daily search on startup`